symfony/symfony-docs/components/lock.rst

     may increase that time a lot (up to a few seconds).
 Take that into account when choosing the right TTL.

-By design, locks are stored in servers with a defined lifetime.
+By design, locks are stored on servers with a defined lifetime.
 If the date or time of the machine changes, a lock could be released sooner than expected.

 .. caution::